cogentcore/core/README.md

 * MenuBar / Toolbar -- just a layout really, with some styling?

 * basic rich text formatting -- , and bold / italic styles for fonts?
-* style parsing crash on font-family
+* word wrap in widgets demo

 * really want an additional spacing parameter on layout -- needs to be separate from margin / padding which just apply to the frame-like property